+Executive Committee:

-Executive Committee: This committee provides governance and decision-making capacity as well as oversight of subcommittee work.
+This committee provides governance and decision-making capacity as well as oversight of subcommittee work.
 It is comprised of those who have the authority to make decisions within their agencies or entities as well as those who have experience working on a daily basis with dual status youth.
 It is critical that membership includes the "triad" of child welfare, juvenile justice, and juvenile court leadership.
+This committee will be responsible for drafting a Memorandum of Understanding that lays out the scope of work, target population, goals, objectives, and system performance and youth outcomes sought by the initiative.

-Data Collection, Management, and Performance Measurement Subcommittee: This subcommittee reports to the Executive Committee, providing both findings and recommendations emerging from its work on the data-related tasks of the project.
+Data Collection, Management, and Performance Measurement Subcommittee:

+This subcommittee reports to the Executive Committee, providing both findings and recommendations emerging from its work on the data-related tasks of the project.
 It is essential that this subcommittee include individuals with knowledge of each agency's data and information systems.
 It is also advisable that participants on this subcommittee include front-line workers who regularly use information systems to store and retrieve information about their clients.
-The work of the data subcommittee is two-fold: 1) consider data and data collection for the purposes of understanding the dual status youth population, tracking this population's outcomes, and evaluating whether the initiative is meeting its intended goals; 2) consider the role of individual client data and its availability and use in case-planning and management between systems.
+The work of the data subcommittee is two-fold:

+1) consider data and data collection for the purposes of understanding the dual status youth population, tracking this population's outcomes, and evaluating whether the initiative is meeting its intended goals; and 2) consider the role of individual client data and its availability and use in case-planning and management between systems.
 This subcommittee engages in the following activities:

-- Identify local sources of data - Identify what information is currently available regarding dual status youth prevalence and characteristics - Review national data to identify useful additional data elements for collection

-- Examine the capability and limitations of current systems to provide further information regarding dual status youth as requested by the Executive Committee - Establish processes and suggest new policies or agreements where necessary to facilitate necessary data collection - Consider development of an integrated information sharing system - Determine how best to utilize data for performance measurement
+- Identify local sources of data - Identify what information is currently available regarding dual status youth prevalence and characteristics - Review national data to identify useful additional data elements for collection - Examine the capability and limitations of current systems to provide further information regarding dual status youth as requested by the Executive Committee - Establish processes and suggest new policies or agreements where necessary to facilitate necessary data collection - Consider development of an integrated information sharing system